improving-app/back-end/README.md

 The user/password values are stored in base64 encoding. use `echo -n user | base64` to encode the value, then copy it to the file.

+once the yaml files are updated run the regen_test_yaml.sh script in the scripts directory.
+This builds the domain-test-deployment.yaml and the query-test-deployment.yaml in the kubernetes  directory.